One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

 \section{Main part}

 Recall that we consider the composite optimization problem \eqref{problem_orig}.
-To take into account the "geometry" of the problem, we work in a certain (not necessarily Euclidean) norm $\| \cdot \|$ (with dual norm $\| \cdot \|_* = \| \cdot \|_q$), and also measure the distance using the Bregman divergence $V$.
-Assume that $X \subseteq \R^n$ is a compact and convex set with diameter $D_{X, V}$, function $g$ is convex and $L$-smooth w.r.t. $\|\cdot\|$-norm on $X$, function $f$ is convex differentiable function on $X$.
-Assume we can use the first-order oracle for $g(x)$ and zeroth-order oracle with in unbiased stochastic noise for $f(x)$, i.e. we have access to
+To take into account the "geometry" of the problem, we work in a certain (not necessarily Euclidean) norm $\| \cdot \|$ (with dual norm $\| \cdot \|_*$), and also measure the distance using the Bregman divergence $V$.
+Assume that $\X \subset \R^n$ is a compact and convex set with the \abc{Bregman} diameter $D_{\X, V}$, function $g$ is convex and $L$-smooth w.r.t. norm $\| \cdot \|$ on $\X$, $f$ is a convex, $G$-Lipschitz w.r.t. norm $\| \cdot \|_2$ on $\X$ and \ab{generally non-differentiable} function.
+Assume we can use the first-order oracle \ab{(gradients)} for $g(x)$ and the zero-order oracle with in an unbiased stochastic noise for $f(x)$, i.e. we have access to

-where $\xi$ is generated randomly regardless of the point $x$.
-Additionally, we assume that the noise is bounded:
+where $\xi$ is generated randomly \abc{independently} of the point $x$.
+Additionally, we assume that the noise is unbiased and bounded: